Page: (fri)FRI architecture, Next:

 All arguments are optional. fri called with no arguments displays its copyright and version message and exits.

-The rule file contains a list of FRI definitions and optionally a -e clause.
+The rule file contains a list of FRI rules and optionally a -e clause.
 It can also redefine the syntax of the command line itself, as for instance the CPL compiler does, in which case no -e clause need appear.
 An initial line beginning with # is ignored, and allows the rule file to be made executable in a unix shell by declaring fri as its interpreter.

 If the -e clause appears either inside the rule file or on the command line, the remaining parameters are interpreted as data files to act upon.
 A file name of - stands for stdin.
 If no data files are listed, input is taken from stdin.